edwinlzs/chainflow/README.md

 npm install --save-dev chainflow
 ```

-Use `origin` as a template define your API endpoints by calling a method corresponding to the endpoint's HTTP method verb (e.g. `post`, `patch`).
+`origin` creates a template on which you define your API endpoints by calling the endpoint's HTTP method verb (e.g. `post`, `patch`) as methods.

 ```typescript
 import { origin } from chainflow;